MonetDB/MonetDB-PHP/README.md

 MonetDB-PHP
 ===========

 The official PHP client library for accessing MonetDB.
-For PHP 7.2 or above.
+For PHP 8.x and 7.2 or above (see instructions below).

 Main features:
 - Parameterized queries, using cached prepared statements.